psathyrella/partis/manual.md

 | j_3p_del       |  length of an "effective" J 3' deletion in the most likely annotation, corresponding to a read which does not extend through the entire J segment
 | vd_insertion       |  sequence of nucleotides corresponding to the non-templated insertion between the V and D segments
 | dj_insertion       |  sequence of nucleotides corresponding to the non-templated insertion between the D and J segments
-| fv_insertion       |  sequence of nucleotides corresponding to any "effective" non-templated insertion on the 5' side of the V (accounts for reads which extend beyond the 5' end of V)
+| fv_insertion       |  constant region on the 5' side of the V (accounts for reads which extend beyond the 5' end of V)
-| jf_insertion       |  sequence of nucleotides corresponding to any "effective" non-templated insertion on the 3' side of the J (accounts for reads which extend beyond the 3' end of J)
+| jf_insertion       |  constant region on the 3' side of the J (accounts for reads which extend beyond the 3' end of J)
 | mutated_invariants     |  true if the conserved cysteine or tryptophan (IMGT numbering) were mutated (colon-separated list if multi-hmm)
 | in_frames      |  true if conserved cysteine and tryptophan (IMGT numbering) are in the same frame (colon-separated list if multi-hmm)
 | stops                  |  true if stop codon was found in the query sequence (colon-separated list if multi-hmm)